loverdos/aquarium/doc/manual/source/devguide.rst

 ``instance-id`` field in the resource event message (See `Resource Events`_) helps Aquarium separate resource instances at charge time.

-The following resource definition prescribes that the `bandwidthup` resource will be charged instantly; this means that the resource will be charged
+The following resource definition defines the `bandwidthup` resource.

 .. code-block:: yaml